-According to Advancing Diversity and Inclusion in Higher Education: Key Data Highlights Focusing on Race and Ethnicity and Promising Practices "Institutions are also encouraged to perform an assessment of their campus climate related to diversity in order to identify areas for improvement" (3).
+According to Advancing Diversity and Inclusion in Higher Education: Key Data also encouraged to perform an assessment of their campus climate related to diversity in order to identify areas for improvement"9.
 HERI is viewed as the standard for campus climate in higher education with a solid history of comparable data available with other secular and Christian institutions.
 The Diversity ILO Committee and the Faculty Senate recommended the HERI survey be conducted as part of our indirect assessment this year.
 Dr. Nazarenko and Dr. Cardoso requested the HERI survey be run on campus in the fall, but the administration requested the survey be postponed for two years.